roman-milk/roman-milk.github.io/jezebels.md

+===

- ****** Jezebels Ch.
-3 ****** byE.Z.Riter© I led Mary into the bedroom and shut the door behind us.
+I led Mary into the bedroom and shut the door behind us.
 I sat in a straight chair, but didn't tell Mary what to do.
 She pushed my knees apart and knelt there.
 She looked happy and ready to begin.

  "I'm going to ask you some questions.
 Answer them honestly."